Thibalt-C/tree-biomass-estimator/README.md

 ## Required software

-This model has been tested on MacOS 13.2.1 as well as Windows 10 Pro Version 22H2.
+This model has been tested on MacOS 13.2.1 / Windows 10 Pro Version 22H2.
 Both hardwares were working with 64-bit-based processors. \
-Python scripts have been built using Jupyter Notebook 6.5.4, via Anaconda 2.4.2.
-The environment is using a Python 3.8.16 kernel, and the following packages are used in the scripts:
+Python scripts have been built using Jupyter Notebook 6.5.4 / JupyterLab 3.3.2, via Anaconda 2.4.2 / 2.4.0.
+The environment is using a Python 3.8.16 / Python 3.9.16 kernel, and the following packages are used in the scripts:
 - numpy
 - matplotlib.pyplot
 - laspy